Ashwin87/Student-Attendance-Management-System/README.md

 # Attendance-Management-System
   ## Project Description:
 The student attendance management system project is used to maintain students attendance records.

-modules:
+The three modules are:
 1. Admin Module
 2. Staff Module
 3. Student Module